OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 The Office Add-ins Development Kit will create the project.
 It will then open the project in a *second* Visual Studio Code window.
 Close the original Visual Studio Code window.

 > [!NOTE]
-> You will receive prompts to install the Office Add-ins Development Kit extension if you haven't.
-You can also [install the Office Add-ins Development Kit manually](https://learn.microsoft.com/en-us/office/dev/add-ins/develop/development-kit-overview?tabs=vscode).
+> You'll be prompted to install the Office Add-ins Development Kit extension if don't already have it.
+If you need to install the Office Add-ins Development Kit manually, follow [these steps](../development-kit-overview.md?tabs=vscode).

 ## Explore the project